Victims and Witnesses: Care and Treatment

 Role of Witness Care Units

-The Victims' Code also imposes a duty on Witness Care Units (WCU) in notifying victims of cases heard in the Court of Appeal.
+In accordance with the obligations under the Victims' Code, Witness Care Units (WCU) will notify victims of cases heard in the Court of Appeal.
 In some instances, the identified single police point of contact, for example a Family Liaison Officer, may notify the victim or the victim's family.